-Did you know that the number of U.S. college students who pursue degrees in computer science has been hovering around 2.5% since the early 1980s?
+Did you know that the number of U.S. college students who pursue coding degrees has been hovering around 2.5% since the early 1980s?
 Considering how much the tech industry has grown since then, that should shock you.

 According to the Bureau of Labor Statistics, employment of software developers is projected to grow 24% between 2016 and 2026.
 That’s over three times the 7% expected average employment growth across all other occupations.